 Your project planning requires you to carry out an assessment of all risks impacting completion and how you might deal with these.
 Unforeseen technical or seasonal delays and disruption to completing your research before the submission date do not automatically entitle you to an extension.

 - Are projects bound by ethics approval processes?

 Yes.
 Talk with your supervisor about whether you need to make an ethics application.
 If you do need to make an ethics application, your supervisor will help you to ensure your research is compliant with ethics requirements and support your ethics application.
 To find out more about ethics in research and ethics approvals, please see the University’s Office for Research Ethics and Integrity.

 - Do I need a risk assessment or insurance?

 Talk to your supervisor about whether your research requires a risk assessment.
+For laboratory-based project, you will need to have a lab induction and complete all required documents.
+Some specific scientific equipment also has strict rules and requires induction and training.
+Discuss with your supervisor to arrange lab induction and equipment training.
 If you are travelling, you may need a travel risk assessment and insurance, you should discuss these matters with your supervisor.
 For more information, see Health & Safety.